goscommons/goscommons.github.io/CONTRIBUTING.md

 Take a look at the [Open-Design-Template repository](https://github.com/goscommons/Open-Design-Template/wiki) we have to make things easier for you.
 The template we are providing you with is inspired by the *Project Structure Guidelines* proposed by the [Open Hardware Repository](https://www.ohwr.org/projects/ohr-support/wiki/project-structure-guidelines).

 #### 2.3.
 Study and master the open design documentation standards.**
-The template
+The template that we provide you with includes, a readme file, and also guidelines for specific documentation guidelines.
+This includes checklists, files and folder structures, as well as standards to assess the level of completion for the specific repository.

 Assessing the maturity of a repository, and level of readiness for replication.

-## 3.Are you a media person? a blogger? writer? translator? graphic designer? creative developer?
+### 3.Are you a media person? a blogger? writer? translator? graphic designer? creative developer?
 Activist? content creator?

 CONTACT US WE WILL FIND SOMETHING TO DO TOGETHER USING THE SKILLS YOU HAVE via goscommons@gmail.com